huaweicloud/terraform-provider-huaweicloud/docs/resources/codearts_deploy_group.md

 * `can_manage` - Indicates whether the user has the management permission.

+* `can_copy` - Indicates whether the user has the permission to copy.

 ## Import

 The CodeArts deploy group resource can be imported using the `project_id` and `id`, separated by a slash, e.g.